India warns citizens on Canada travel amid row over Sikh leader’s murder

 — Arindam Bagchi (@MEAIndia) September 20, 2023

+Later in the day, Canadian Public Safety Minister Dominic LeBlanc said the country was safe.

+“I took note of India’s travel advisory,” LeBlanc told reporters in Ottawa.
+“Canada is a safe country.”

-Nijjar was shot dead by two masked assailants outside a Sikh place of worship he presided over in Surrey, an outer suburb of Vancouver in British Columbia province.
+Nijjar was shot dead by two masked assailants outside a Sikh place of worship he presided over in Surrey, an outer suburb of Vancouver in the western province of British Columbia.

 Nijjar supported creating a Sikh homeland in the form of an independent state of Khalistan in India’s northern state of Punjab, which borders Pakistan.
 It is the birthplace of the Sikh religion.

 India designated him as a “terrorist” in 2020 and sought his arrest for an alleged conspiracy to commit murder.
-He had denied those charges, according to the World Sikh Organization of Canada, a nonprofit organisation that says it defends the interests of Canadian Sikhs.
+He had denied those charges, according to the World Sikh Organization of Canada.

 The Indian government accuses Ottawa of turning a blind eye to the activities of hardline Sikh nationalists who advocate the creation of Khalistan.